isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 More recently, in March 1994, in ‘Kikuchino,’ published by the Kikuchikeifuen Association, Mr. Akira Ota touched on the subject in ‘Around Damien.’

-> “Although Mr. Fuyu and Mr. Iha, one a decade younger than the other at the time, both graduated from Nagashima High School.
+> “Although Mr. Fuyu and Mr. Iha, were a decade apart in age, both graduated from Nagashima High School.
 They overcame many obstacles, returned to society, married a healthy person, and lived with their families in the same suburbs of Tama.
-Their arguments as persons returned to society was paid attention to inside and outside.
+Their arguments, as persons returned to society, was paid attention to inside and outside.
 >
 > Surely it would be unreasonable to expect a calm state of mind from rehabilitated persons who live in the same area where the museum permanently exhibits a statue of ‘Damien’ so realistically carved that they can imagine a seriously ill patient in an untreated pre-war state, without special medicines or chemotherapy.
 Moreover, it is no exaggeration to say that people who return to society with aftereffects on their important faces or hands fear that their livelihood may be threatened...
 I left the museum as the sun was setting, praying for peace and healing for Damien, who will forever stand like a ghost with his pitiful figure full of pain."